 Oxfordshire County Council has plans to implement School Streets schemes at a number of schools, with Windmill being the first.
 These are pilots, and if successful would be used as models for other schools.
 Here I discuss the state of proposals for Larkrise, as the school I am most familiar with. (more…)

 Bicycles have featured a lot in my blog, but the other key to sustainable transport, in Oxford as in much of the world, is the bus.
 Buses are central to Oxford's existing transport and will need to play an even bigger role in any sustainable future.
 More generally, such a future requires the world to transition away from private motor vehicles, with perhaps an 80% reduction in car miles in the UK, and the bulk of that transport "hole" will have to be filled by bicycles and buses. (more…)

 Walking around Oxford's city centre can be pretty unpleasant, as I've written about before.
 But that pales in comparison with how awful it is for cycling.
 Yes, there are lots of people doing that, but there are even more people who simply will not cycle in central Oxford because it is too hostile and unpleasant. (more…)

 The area we're in has recently been made a controlled parking zone, meaning that only vehicles with an area permit can park in it.
-Residents have to pay £60/year for a permit, with a maximum of two per house, and get a set of once-off vouchers for use by visitors or tradespeople. (more…)
+Residents have to pay £60/year for a permit, with a maximum of two per house, and get a set of one-day vouchers for use by visitors or tradespeople. (more…)